nophish/nophish/README.md

 ## Download and more Information

-Further development requires Android Studio, we recommend to use at least version 3.1.1 For more information about the app and how it works, please take a look at the Wiki section.
+Further development requires Android Studio, we recommend to use at least version 3.1.1

 ### API Reference

-Mininum SDK: 10
+- Mininum SDK: 10
-Target SDK: 19
+- Target SDK: 19

 ## License